 - 2/3 cup granulated sugar

 - 2 cups coconut milk

-- Polynesian immigrants -who may have come from South-east Asia- brought on their canoes the typical fruits of their region that they needeed to survive during their long trip across the Pacific ocean : banana trees, coconut trees, bread fruit tress… Those plants are considered today by many people as indigenous.
+- Polynesian immigrants -who may have come from Southeast Asia- brought on their canoes the typical fruits of their region that they needed to survive during their long trip across the Pacific Ocean: banana trees, coconut trees, breadfruit trees… Those plants are considered today by many people as indigenous.

 - European colonists then brought many species that they had gathered all around the world and acclimated them with success to the Polynesian climate.
-That is why we can find today in Polynesian gardens, orchads and moutains either European strawberries, African watermelons, Brazilian guava trees or grapefruits from Borneo…
+That is why we can find today in Polynesian gardens, orchards and mountains either European strawberries, African watermelons, Brazilian guava trees, or grapefruits from Borneo…

 How to join the fun!

 - Cook a dish from French Polynesia: The goal is to explore this country through FOOD and activities if you wish.
 Make a typical dish (sweet or savory) from the country with the kids, take photos and have fun!